Worldbuilding vs. Settings: What's the Difference Between Them?

 CLOSING REMARKS

 Worldbuilding and settings are sometimes story elements that writers blend together.
 From this blog post, I hope you've gained a clearer perspective in how these are actually two different things.
 The simplest way to distinguish between settings and worldbuilding is to remember the fact that settings "set the scene," while worldbuilding "creates the world."
 If you can remember that you should be able to easily tell the difference between these two similar, literary terms.
 All right, this ends this post.
-If you found it helpful to you, please, give it a (heart❤️) and share your thoughts or comments 💬 below.)
+If you found it helpful to you, please, give it a (heart❤️), take part in the poll 🤔, and share your thoughts or comments 💬 below.)

 Happy Writing! 😊✍🏽💻